1. About this page

 Fund managers may wish to develop criteria to screen investments for enhanced human rights due diligence, building on traditional E&S categorisation systems.

-Factors to be considered in the categorisation system could include:
+- Factors to be considered in the categorisation system

 Each of these factors, and their cumulative presence in a particular transaction or company’s business footprint, may point to higher-risk circumstances for human rights and an expectation of enhanced due diligence and scrutiny.